HRDepartment/steam-econcc/Documentation.md

 ##### EconCC.iFromBackpack(Object item) -> EconCCRangedValue
 Converts an item's value in backpack.tf IGetPrices v4 format to EconCC format.
-##### EconCC.cFromBackpack(Object currencies, Object pricelist) -> Object
+##### EconCC.cFromBackpack(Object currencies) -> Object
-Returns an object containing currencies from backpack.tf's IGetCurrencies(v1)/IGetPrices(v4) APIs in EconCC format.
-Currently only Team Fortress 2 is supported.
+Returns an object containing currencies from backpack.tf's IGetCurrencies(v1) API in EconCC format.
+Only Team Fortress 2 is supported.

-##### #constructor(Object currencies?, Object pricelist?) -> EconCC instance
+##### #constructor(Object currencies?) -> this
 Initializes this EconCC instance.
-If pricelist is specified, currencies and pricelist are passed to EconCC.cFromBackpack and imported.
+If currencies is an object from backpack.tf's IGetCurrencies (has .response or .name), it is passed to EconCC.cFromBackpack and its representation imported.
 Otherwise, currencies (here, poorly named) is passed to #modify (can also be empty).

 ##### .currencies (Object)
 Object containing this instance's currencies (EconCCCurrencySpecification). **Call #update after modifying this object.**
 ##### .aliases (Object)